How to Clean Fruit with Vinegar (DIY Fruit & Veggie Wash + Spray)

 Strawberries soaking in vinegar and water soak

-Many people say you shouldn’t wash berries until just before you eat them because the moisture shortens their shelf life, but it’s not uncommon for berries to carry mold spores from the store causing them to deteriorate very quickly.
+Many people say you shouldn’t wash berries until just before you eat them because the moisture shortens their shelf life, but it’s not uncommon for berries to carry mold spores from the store, causing them to mold quickly.
 The mold carried on one berry can spread through a whole basket of berries in a flash.

 Good news: You can easily kill off mold and bacteria with a quick vinegar and water bath.
 The key is to not allow berries to stay submerged for longer than a minute and ensure they’re completely dry before storing.
 You can also use the produce spray method for an even safer approach.